msg43/Knowledge_Chipper/WHOLE_DOCUMENT_MINING_DETAILED_PLAN.md

 ```

 **Complete Entity Extraction:**
-- Claims: Scored on 6 dimensions with absolute importance (0-10), speaker inference included
+- Claims: Scored on 6 dimensions with absolute importance (0-10), speaker inference, evidence spans
-- Jargon: Technical terms with definitions and domain
+- Jargon: Technical terms with definitions, domain, and evidence spans (for context review)
-- People: Individuals mentioned with roles
+- People: Individuals mentioned with roles and evidence spans (where they're mentioned)
-- Mental Models: Conceptual frameworks with implications
+- Mental Models: Conceptual frameworks with implications and evidence spans (where introduced/explained)

+**Evidence Spans for All Entities:**
+- Every entity includes evidence_spans array
+- Each span has: timestamp, quote, context
+- Allows user to review context for any entity
+- Essential for verification and curation

 **No Tiers or Ranking:**
 - Importance score (0-10) is absolute, not relative to episode